chat-sdk/docs/README.md

 ```

 >**Note:**
 >The NM class is just a convenience class that contains static getter functions to make calls to the NetworkManager more concise.
-The NM class should always be used unless you want to set a new handler.
+The NM class should always be used unless you want to **set** a new handler.

-**Takeaway**
+### Takeaway

 The most important point is that if you want to find out which services are available, you should start by looking at the handler classes.
-These have some documentation and their names give you a good clue as to what they do.
+These are documented and their names give you a good idea as to what they do.

 You can find a full list of handler classes in the `BNetworkFacade` protocol for iOS and the `BaseNetworkAdapter` class for Android.

 >**Case Study**
 >Imagine you wanted to find out how to send an image message.
 First you would look at the `BNetworkFacade` or the `BaseNetworkAdapter` and you would see the following property `ImageMessageHandler`.
 If you open that interface you would see the function `sendMessageWithImage`.
 Calling this would cause the image to be uploaded ot the server and then the image message would be added to the thread.

 ### Handling the response

 After we've made a request to the server, we will need to wait some time for the server to respond.
 Generally speaking there are two ways to handle the response:

-1. Using the Promise or Observable returned by the function
+1. Using the **Promise** or **Observable** returned by the function
 2. Listening for app level notifications

 #### Promises and Observables

 This document won't go into a full explanation of promises and observables because they are very common design patterns and there are plenty of excellent explantions available online.
-The basic idea is that the function will return an object which will allow you to register a callback to recieve a notificaiton when the function server response comes back.
+The basic idea is that the function will return an object which will allow you to register a callback to recieve a notification when the function server response comes back.

 >**Note**
 >A common mistake when using Observables is to forget to call `subscribe()`.
 Unless you call `subscribe()`, the method won't actually be executed!
 For example, `pushUser()` will do nothing.
 You have to call `pushUser().subscribe()` and then the method will be executed.

 In our example of creating a public thread:

-**ObjC**
+*iOS*

 ```
 [NM.publicThread createPublicThreadWithName:name].thenOnMain(^id(id<PThread> thread) {